Kibbey Wagner Injury & Car Accident Lawyers Stuart | February 24, 2023 | Personal Injury

 Most insurance companies prefer to work directly with the victims to settle after an accident.
 In many cases, insurers attempt to avoid legal intervention by convincing victims that lawyers are expensive and unnecessary.
 Sadly, insurance adjusters usually try to settle for the least amount of money and offer unfair compensation.

 Personal injury lawyers don’t generally charge any fees up front.
-In fact, most Palm Beach Gardens personal injury attorneys work on a contingency basis and take a fee only if they successfully recover damages.
+In fact, most Stuart personal injury attorneys work on a contingency basis and take a fee only if they successfully recover damages.